demastri/chessable-to-pgn/ReadMe.md

     - That's a joke.
 They used to say that the C-1541 disk drive was only a little faster than you typing the code yourself into a C-64...and not quite as reliable.
 I know...it's really just too funny to include on a page noone will ever see....
   - it does a good job of:
     - running unattended, so as long as your computer doesn't sleep, you can let really long runs (several courses??) run overnight and your pgn will be magically available in the am
     - restarting interrupted jobs, so if it detects that it's already downloaded the html, it will use the local copy instead.
-Just issue the same command and it will scan its local cachee as needed
+Just issue the same command and it will scan its local cache as needed
       - This means that if variations get added to your course, you likely need to delete the course and/or chapter files for that course. (chapters are defined from the course file, and variations from the chapter files...).
       - This also means that if variations change (but keep the same id - no idea if this ever actually happens), then deleting that variation file and rerunning the course will cause that variation (only) to be repulled and processed.
 - All PGN is generated from scratch on every run, so the `<courseID>.pgn` file always contains all variations, in course order.